nehgov/usa_territory_topojson/README.md

 # Projections

-To project the topojson data files so that non-contiguous states and territories are moved for easier mapping, you will need to use the json scripts located in `assets/js`:
+To project the unprojected topojson data files to match the pre-projected files (non-contiguous states and territories are moved for easier mapping), you will need to use the JSON scripts located in `assets/js`:

 - `d3.v7.min.js`
 - `topojson.min.js`
 - `geoalbersuster.js`

-The first two scripts are general libraries for working with D3 and topojson files.
+The first two scripts are general libraries necessary for working with D3 and topojson files.
 The third file contains the scripts necessary for projecting the unprojected maps with the key function:

 ``` javascript